 3. Calculation of volume

-Using the length and diameter measurements that have been entered in the log delivery note under clauses 1 and 2, the volume of the log timber (in cubic metres) shall be calculated by use of the table contained in the publication titled “Cubic Contents of Hardwood Logs 1985” issued by the Department (in this Part referred to as “the Log Volume Table”).
+Using the length and diameter measurements that have been entered in the log delivery note under clauses 1 and 2, the volume of the log timber (in cubic metres) shall be calculated by use of the table contained in the publication titled “Cubic Contents of Hardwood Logs 1985” issued by the Department (in this Part referred to as the Log Volume Table).

 The volume shall then be entered on the log delivery note.